Peel harvey Biosecurity Group

 Polyphagus Shot Hole Borer (PSHB)

-The tiny Polyphagus Shot Hole Borer (PSHB) which is native to south-east Asia has unfortunately been detected in trees in the Perth metropolitan area, including in Kings Park and Hyde Park.
+The tiny yet destructive polyphagous shot-hole borer (PSHB), native to south-east Asia, has been detected in trees in the Perth metropolitan area, including in Kings Park and Hyde Park.

-A Quarantine Area Notice (QAN) is in place, with a quarantine area covering 25 local government areas to support the Department of Primary Industries and Regional Development’s ongoing surveillance program to determine the spread of the pest.
+A Quarantine Area Notice (QAN) is in place across the entire Perth metropolitan area (as of September 2024).
+Local government and the general public are being asked to support the Department of Primary Industries and Regional Development’s ongoing surveillance program to determine the spread of the pest.

-Visit the agric.wa.gov.au website using the link below to view the quarantine map and for more information about Polyphagus Shot Hole Borer (PSHB), including how to identify and report sightings of this tiny but destructive pest to minimise the spread.
+Visit the agric.wa.gov.au website using the link below to view the quarantine map and for more information about polyphagous shot-hole borer (PSHB), including how to identify and report signs of this pest to minimise the spread.

 Learn more at agric.wa.gov.au